-First up is FF3SE, which has no tile editor, but allows sprite sheet editing.
+First FF3SE has no tile editor but allow sprite sheet editing.
 Its features are more basic than FF3usME or FF3SpriteEd.
-This can be more difficult to work with if you are a novice and don't know which tiles repeat.
-Also, there is no way to animate the sprite to see if your work is correct or should be adjusted.
-Note that there is a "trick" to importing a sprite with the correct palette order every time.
-You simply have to draw your palette on first pixel row as shown here.
-This "trick" can be used in FF3usME, FF3SpriteEd, or any editor that determines the palette by scanning the image from the top-left to the bottom-right.
+This can be more difficult to deal with if you are a novice and don't know which tiles repeat.
+Also there is no way to animate the sprite to see if your work is correct or need adjustments.
+Note that there is a "trick" to correctly import a sprite with good palette order every time.
+You simply have to draw your palette on first pixel row like shown here.
+This "trick" can be used in FF3usME, FF3SpriteEd or any editor that get the palette in a top-left to bottom-right way.